The Lee Flames are primed for their 2019 season after finishing runner up in the Gulf South Conference Tournament in

-The Flames, now a Division II member of the Gulf South Conference, have posted 133 wins in their first four years of NCAA Division II membership (4th most in the Gulf South Conference).
+The Flames, now a Division II member of the Gulf South Conference, have posted 160 wins in their first five years of NCAA Division II membership.
 Prior joining the NCAA, the Flames reached the NAIA World Series seven years in a row and eight of the last nine as members of the NAIA.
 During that span, the Flames have finished 2nd, 3rd, 2nd, 3rd, 4th and 3rd at the World Series, the only team in the country to accomplish such a feat.
 The Flames also won 50-plus games in seven consecutive seasons (2007-2013), finishing with the most wins at any level of collegiate baseball in 2008 with 63 wins.

 The Flames also continue to develop professional ballplayers.
 Overall, the Flames have had 64 players drafted or sign professional contracts since 1997, Lee's first season of baseball.
 Additionally, the Flames have had two players play in the Major Leagues.

 The Flames boast one of the best facilities in the Division II with an outstanding playing surface, full 30-foot, LED scoreboard, and television-quality lights.
 The Flames also have an all-turf practice infield and covered and lighted outdoor cages.
 In the spring of 2019 the Flames will occupy a new state of the art stadium complete with new team locker room, training room, spectator chair back seating, covered stadium, press box, and public restroom and concession areas.